Bowen Island: 20th century

 In the first half of the 20th century, life on Bowen was dominated by a resort operated by the Terminal Steamship Company (1900-1920) and the Union Steamship Company (1920 - 1962).
 These companies provided steamer service to Vancouver, and the Horseshoe Bay - Bowen Island Ferry began in 1921.
 When the Union Steamship resort closed in the 1960s the island returned to a quiet period of slow growth.
 In the 1940s and 1950s, the artists' colony called Lieben was a retreat for many famous Canadian authors, artists, and intellectuals including Earle Birney, Alice Munro, Dorothy Livesay, Margaret Laurence, A.J.M.
 Smith, Jack Shadbolt, Eric Nicol and Malcolm Lowry, who finished his last book, October Ferry to Gabriola, there.
 In the 1980s, real estate pressures in Vancouver accelerated growth on Bowen and currently the local economy is largely dependent on commuters who work on the mainland in Greater Vancouver.
 Prior to becoming a municipality, Bowen Island was part of the Sunshine Coast Regional District, made up of small communities and municipalities.

 Commerce

-Bowen Island is served by a number of small businesses including marinas, cafes, gift shops, grocery stores, a post office, pharmacy, restaurants, garden and flower shops, and a building supply yard.
+Bowen Island is served by a number of small businesses including marinas, cafes, gift shops, grocery stores, a post office, pharmacy, restaurants, electric bike rentals, kayak rentals, garden and flower shops, and a building supply yard.
 Bowen Island is served by First Credit Union, and by an Exchange Network ATM operated by North Shore Credit Union.
 Bowen Island's commercial sector is primarily located within Snug Cove and Artisan Square.
 It is also served by a weekly newspaper, the Bowen Island Undercurrent.